gsinghjay/jaysinghdevs/_posts/2023-04-11-creating-jamf-packages-with-jamf-composer-a-step-by-step-guide.md

 #### Step 7: Sign the Package (Optional)

-To sign the package with a Developer ID Installer certificate from your keychain:
+To sign the package with a signing certificate from Jamf Pro's built-in certificate authority (CA):

+1. Log in to your Jamf Pro instance.
+2. Navigate to 'Settings' > 'Global Management' > 'PKI Certificates'.
+3. Click 'New' to create a new certificate.
+4. Choose the 'Create a certificate signed by the Jamf Pro built-in CA' option.
+5. Fill in the required information, such as certificate name, common name, organization, and organizational unit.
+6. Select 'Developer ID Installer' as the certificate type.
+7. Click 'Save' to generate the certificate.

+After creating the certificate in Jamf Pro, follow these steps to sign the package using the certificate:

-1. Open the 'Keychain Access' application on your macOS device.
+1. Download the certificate from Jamf Pro and import it into the 'Keychain Access' application on your macOS device.
-2. Locate the Developer ID Installer certificate in your keychain.
-3. In Jamf Composer, click the 'Settings' tab.
+2. In Jamf Composer, click the 'Settings' tab.
-4. In the 'Signing' section, select the 'Sign package' checkbox.
+3. In the 'Signing' section, select the 'Sign package' checkbox.
-5. Choose your Developer ID Installer certificate from the dropdown menu.
+4. Choose your Developer ID Installer certificate from the dropdown menu.

 By signing the package, you ensure that it is trusted by macOS and can be installed without security warnings.